 ∑ A course may be dropped during the first seven days of instruction without notation on the studentís record.

 o No course withdrawals are allowed after the first complete week of instruction, except under unusual or extenuating circumstances beyond the control of the student.
 These course withdrawals require the consent of the studentís College Coordinator, in consultation with the instructor; and a grade of WD will be recorded.

 o If a student does not officially complete the course withdrawal procedure, an F (Fail) or NC (no credit), as appropriate, may be given by the instructor in place of a passing grade.

 o All deadlines for adding courses, partial withdrawal, or complete withdrawal are subject to change.
 For further information, please contact the Office of Student Academic Affairs.

-For academic purposes, University of Cambodia undergraduate (Associate and Bachelorís degree) candidates may be classified as either part-time or full-time students.
-A full-time undergraduate carries a minimum of 12 credit hours or the equivalent of 4 courses in terms I and II; and 9 credits (3 courses) in term III.
-Undergraduate students carrying fewer than 12 credits hours or less than the equivalent of 4 courses are classified as part-time: they must do a minimum to 6 credit hours (2 courses) each term.
+For academic purposes, a full-time graduate student carries a minimum of 9 credit hours or the equivalent of 3 courses per term.
+Graduate students carrying fewer than 9 credit hours or less than the equivalent of 3 courses per term are classified as part-time.
 Audited courses are not counted in determining the enrollment status of a student.

 Course auditors are students who enroll for informational instruction only and attend classes with the approval of the University and the instructor.
 Auditors receive no credit, and they do not take course examinations.

-Audited courses are entered on student transcripts with a grade of AUD, and are subject to regular tuition and fee charges, but they are not counted in determining a studentís enrollment status.
+Audited courses are entered on student transcripts with a grade of AUD, and subject to regular tuition and fee charges, but are not counted in determining a studentís enrollment status.

 ∑ have just completed their prior term at the University of Cambodia;